 The hardest contract to win in any market is the first one.
 Without a local reference, a new cleaning company or one expanding into a new geography faces the 'no local track record' objection from every prospect.
 The fastest way through this is a combination of:

-1. Offering a 30-day pilot cleaning arrangement at a reduced rate or money-back guarantee for one property — which converts a skeptical prospect into a reference
+1. Offering a 30-day pilot cleaning arrangement at a reduced rate or a satisfaction-based refund commitment for one property — which converts a skeptical prospect into a reference

 2. Bringing a credential portfolio: photos of cleaned facilities, certificates, and written references from markets where you do have track record